 Lucinda Sanders Reflects on Leadership in Landscape Architecture

 Lucinda R. Sanders, EdD, RLA, FASLA, is the recipient of LAF’s 2024 Legacy Award, which recognizes and shows appreciation for past members of the LAF Board of Directors who have provided extraordinary service and contributions to the organization and its legacy.
-Ahead of the LAF Symposium and Awards Dinner, we called Lucinda up to learn more about her legacy of leadership and how transformational leadership bring about change in landscape architecture.
+Ahead of the LAF Symposium and Awards Dinner, we called Lucinda up to learn more about her legacy of leadership and how transformational leadership can bring about change in landscape architecture.

 Lucinda Sanders has seen three major shifts in the discipline of landscape architecture since she began her career: a larger scope of responsibility, an increased level of complexity that requires landscape architects to communicate and translate across disciplines, and larger-scale thinking and planning.
 When she started in practice, the profession was focused on smaller, more site-specific concerns.
 Lucinda comes out of the McHargian tradition, which was planning-oriented, so she learned early on the theory and tools needed for larger-scale thinking; but the clients weren’t there to hire landscape architects for that type of work.
 While demand has evolved for firm-based landscape architects, the challenge still remains: professional services are shaped by clients.
 They have a project and landscape architects respond.
 This remains the working model.